 If you are in the mood for cocktails and southern comfort food, the Ice Plant is the place to go.
 Known for its craft cocktails, the Ice Plant also has wonderful food and a killer modern industrial atmosphere.
 Located in an old ice manufacturing facility next to the St. Augustine distillery, the Ice Plant literally places emphasis on the quality of the ice in their drinks and how this affects the quality of the cocktail.

 The menu utilizes locally sourced quality food.
-I had a delicious artisan Grilled Cheese Sandwich and unforgettable Goat Cheese and Peach Salad.
+I had a delicious artisan Grilled Cheese Sandwich and unforgettable Goat Cheese and Peach Salad with candied pecans.

 St. Augustine Bottom Line